dvdhutch/dvdhutch-personal-site/posts/advice.md

 Critical for me.
 PLA has helped me immensely here!
 I think of values in the same vein as habits.
 People with successful habits build them on strong values — which compounds their success in the long run.
 Don’t discount the important of religion, either.
 Understand that humans are naturally spiritual, and consider how your values impact your physical health, mental health, and spiritual health.

-> Everyone has a plan until they get punched in the mouth.
+> *Everyone has a plan until they get punched in the mouth.*
-> – Mike Tyson
+> Mike Tyson

 Your values are what you fall back on when you get punched in the mouth.
 How will you choose to react?